 - Prune all tree branches within two metres of the ground and plant new trees at least three metres apart.

-The Grande Prairie fire department wants you to have a safe Christmas season.
+The Grande Prairie fire department wants you to have a safe holiday.
 You can use our checklist to help you stay safe while enjoying the holidays.

 Do you have any holiday decorations?